vatatav/development_standards/docs/developer_quickstart.md

 ## 4. How to: Use the Multi-Agent Framework

-When working on the `multi-agent-framework` project itself (or any other project configured to use it):
+When working on the `multi_clever_agents` project itself (or any other project configured to use it):

 1.  **Verify Runtime Files:** Ensure the project root contains the two runtime configuration files, which are ignored by Git:
     * `.roomodes` (contains agent definitions)